mohit-bhandari45/Assignment-FullStack-Application/readme.md

 ```
 PORT=3000
 MONGO_URI="http://localhost:21713/users"
+EMAIL=""
+PASS=""
 ```

 ### **Adding data to MONGO_URI**
 You have to set you local host instance in you local device The Sample uri is given above

+### **Adding data to EMAIL and PASS**
+You have to set you email from which the welcome email need to be send Also findout the app password for your sender's email and set that password to PASS parameter in env file

 ### **Frontend and Backend run**